isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/zero-gst-warehouse-scheme.md

 ## Application for Changes to Schemes for Existing Licensees

 You may complete your [applications for changes to schemes for existing licensees or to update records](https://form.gov.sg/#!/605462a0f26f5c0012448021) online.

+## Authorisation of Declaring Agent (DA) for Licensed Premises

+DAs can only apply for permits involving movements of goods into, between and out of licensed premises after the licensed premises operator has authorised the DAs.
+In order to authorise a DA, the licensed premises operator is required to complete the [Application for the Authorisation of DAs for Licensed Premises] (https://www.customs.gov.sg/eservices/customs-forms-and-service-links) form and submit it via email to [customs_schemes@customs.gov.sg](mailto:customs_schemes@customs.gov.sg).
+The processing time of the application is 2 working days.